w3c/mediacapture-handle/README.md

 ## Incognito Mode
 Calls to setCaptureHandleConfig from an incognito tab must not be blocked, so as to avoid exposing incognito-status to the application.
 However, we avoid propagating the actual CaptureHandle between the capturing app and the captured app.

+# Upcoming Extensions
+* The current Capture Handle only applies to tab-capture.
+* It is possible to extending the concept to browser windows, where the captured window's active tab determines the capture-handle.
+* Extensions to native applications are possible, but are trickier, likely requiring OS-level support.

 # Goals and Non-Goals

 Communication often presupposes that both sides can recognize each other.
 Previously, a capturing application had no way to ergonomically and reliably detect which application was captured.
 It is this gap that we seek to address - **identification**.
 How communication proceeds is left entirely in the hands of the capturing+captured applications.